-Transthyretin-Associated Amyloidoses Outcome Survey (THAOS) (THAOS)
+Transthyretin Amyloidosis Outcome Survey (THAOS) (THAOS)

-|Transthyretin Mutations Transthyretin Amyloidosis||Other: None.
+|Transthyretin Gene Mutations Transthyretin Amyloidosis||Other: None.
 Observational Study.|

-|Official Title:||Transthyretin Amyloidosis Outcomes Survey (Thaos): A Global, Multi-center, Longitudinal, Observational Survey Of Patients With Documented Transthyretin (Ttr) Mutations Or Wild-type Ttr Amyloidosis|
+|Official Title:||Transthyretin Amyloidosis Outcomes Survey (THAOS): A Global, Multi-Center, Longitudinal, Observational Survey of Patients With Documented Transthyretin Gene Mutations or Wild-Type Transthyretin Amyloidosis.|

-- The objectives of THAOS are to describe the population of patients affected with TTR amyloidoses and to enhance the understanding of the disease natural history, including the variability and progression of the hereditary and acquired forms of disease. [ Time Frame: Dec 2007 to June 2023 ]Cardiovascular and Neurological efficacy endpoints for analysis of clinical outcomes on all enrolled patients with available data.
+- The objectives of THAOS are to describe the population of patients affected with TTR amyloidosis and to enhance the understanding of the disease natural history, including the variability and progression of the hereditary and acquired forms of disease. [ Time Frame: Dec 2007 to June 2023 ]Cardiovascular and Neurological efficacy endpoints for analysis of clinical outcomes on all enrolled patients with available data.
 Outcomes will be examined for the entire patient group, as well as through subgroups based on important variables.

 Biospecimen Retention: Samples With DNA